 So you need to adapt what I say for your area and growing conditions.

 Growing conditions will gradually deteriorate from now on.
-By November most things will stop growing here.
-But that means that crops such as leeks are going to keep growing until then.
+By November most things will virtually stop growing here.
+But that means that crops such as leeks are going to keep growing at least until then.
 And many crops can mature in this time.
 For examples, radish normally takes around four weeks from seed to harvest.
 At this time of year, it might take 6 weeks or slightly longer.
 But we’ll get a crop in that time.
 Ditto lettuce.
 If they took 6-7 weeks in summer they’ll now take 9-10 weeks.
 Because remember, you don’t need a lettuce heart to harvest.
 Leaves are fine.

 Veg to Sow in September